Everyday Eco-Friendly Driving Tips

-Whether it’s upping your recycling efforts, switching to paperless billing statements or vowing to bring reusable bags to the grocery store, improving your environmental impact can be inspiring.
-But when it comes to big things – like your car, truck or SUV – it’s hard to know where to start.
+Whether it’s upping your recycling efforts, switching to paperless billing statements or vowing to bring reusable bags to the grocery store, reducing your environmental impact can be inspiring.
+But when it comes to big things — like your car, truck or SUV — it’s hard to know where to start.

 Watch the extra weight

 While there are some things you might always want to keep in your trunk, such as an emergency kit, it’s best to clear out any unnecessary items.
 Toting around an extra 100 pounds can reduce your fuel efficiency.
+This is just one step toward improving your gas mileage.

 Several GM models are now equipped with stop-start systems, which help a vehicle conserve fuel by automatically shutting off the engine when the car comes to a stop.
 Once you take your foot off the brake, the engine automatically restarts.